 Visitors should prepare for hot and humid weather, and pack appropriate clothing and sunscreen.
 It is also recommended to bring rain gear if visiting during the rainy season.
 Despite occasional weather challenges, the Philippines is a beautiful and diverse country with plenty to offer.
 From pristine beaches to cultural landmarks and delicious cuisine, there is something for everyone to enjoy.

-The Canadian Government warns against all non-essential travel to the Sulu Archipelago and through the southern Sulu Sea.
+The Canadian government warns against all non-essential travel to the Sulu Archipelago and through the southern Sulu Sea.
 Travellers should also be very cautious when travelling to Mindanao, as there have been terrorist threats, insurgent activities, and kidnappings.

-Pickpocketing, ATM card fraud, and con games are common.
+pick-pocketing, ATM card fraud, and con games are common.

 Travellers should avoid carrying unnecessary valuables with them.
 Be cautious while travelling and travel with a partner when possible.
 Do not accept a ride from a taxi that has already accepted another passenger or use ATMs with unusual coverings attached to the card receiver.